Can pugs swim? ?

 Teaching a pug how to swim is less about teaching it how to keep itself afloat and more about teaching it how to be comfortable while submerged in water.

-At the end of the day, a pug might be able to muster up a passable doggy paddle, but it will never be strong swimmer, and the risk of letting it try to swim without a flotation device is too great.
+At the end of the day, a pug might be able to muster up a passable doggy paddle, but it will never be a strong swimmer, and the risk of letting it try to swim without a flotation device is too great.

 Life jackets will keep your pug afloat and allow it to swim with confidence.